 2020 Virtual Discovery Event

 The Discovery Event is an important evening that plays a pivotal role in Brain Research Foundation’s ability to fulfill it’s mission to fund the nation’s most innovative neuroscience.
 Event proceeds support top researchers as they strive to find the treatment and eventual cures of neurological disorders and diseases that affect so many children and adults.
+This year our program included a panel discussion on Autism Research: Genes to Behavior.

 See the impact of brain research funding firsthand.
 Explore our programs and read about upcoming events focused on various aspects of brain research.